Updated May 27th, 2018

 »»» Bonus Section 🎉: Online Selling Sites Around The World 🌍

 It is already among the world’s largest and best online selling sites but remains relatively unknown in the western world, where Amazon and eBay still dominate.
 The online selling giant has recently partnered with Terapeak, attracting interest from sellers beyond China’s borders, and providing online retailers with valuable sourcing and sales analytics.
-Alibaba is the world’s largest wholesale marketplace and definitely worth checking out if you are looking for another platform to sell on.
-Alibaba is the world’s largest wholesale marketplace and definitely worth checking out if you are looking for another platform to sell on.
+Alibaba is the world’s largest wholesale marketplace.
+It is definitely worth checking out if you are looking for another platform to sell on.

 If you are a seller on Alibaba and require up to $10,000 working capital to grow your business, be sure to check out our excellent Alibaba loans.

 It is one of India’s and the world’s largest online selling sites, allowing you to sell books, mobile phones, laptops, mobile accessories, and anything else you could possibly want.
-Impressively Flipkart has a same-day guarantee, keeping customers coming back, and definitely worth checking out.
-Impressively Flipkart has a same-day guarantee, keeping customers coming back, and definitely worth checking out.
+Impressively, Flipkart has a same-day guarantee, keeping customers coming back, and definitely worth checking out.

 Having raised more than $700 million and being valued at $1.5 billion as of a recent round of funding, Jet has already grown to be the fourth-largest online marketplace based on gross merchandise volume.
 There are no membership fees and the startup promises a good selection of items, low prices, and fast deliveries.
 Unfortunately, this platform is only available in the USA.